 Wisdom teeth are your third set of molars that come in during your late teens or early 20s.
-Most people end up needing to have their wisdom teeth removed because they don’t actually fit into their mouths well.
-This causes problems like crowding or shifting of surrounding teeth, infections or abscesses because of improper eruption of wisdom teeth, gum and jaw problems, and other issues.
-While there are a lucky few who don’t have problems with their wisdom teeth, most people will need a wisdom teeth removal procedure.
+Most people end up needing to have their wisdom teeth removed because they don’t fit into their mouths well.
+This causes problems like crowding or shifting of surrounding teeth, infections or abscesses, gum and jaw problems, and other issues.
+While there are a lucky few who don’t have problems with their wisdom teeth, most people will need a wisdom teeth removal procedure at some point.
 The earlier wisdom teeth are removed the better.
 At Woodlake Family Dentistry, we can complete the procedure right here in our office and keep you comfortable while we work!

 Removing your wisdom teeth requires oral surgery.
 We have to cut into your gums and remove the teeth and roots.
 The thought of going to the dentist along with having surgery makes many people anxious, but rest assured that we’ll keep you comfortable and sedated throughout the procedure.
 We also send you home with post-op care instructions to help you manage your pain and keep the area clean and healthy.
 Make sure you check back in with us at the recommended time so we can make sure your mouth is healing properly.